JohannesBuchner/space-of-inference-spaces/README.rst

 Can you suggest a journal that may be interested?

 If you have difficult inference problems:

 * Do you have additional toy problems that cover a new parameter space that should be added?
   Ideally it should be motivated by some physics problem.
 * Can you provide ground truth results from fine integrations?

 If you develop software:

 * Maybe add your own sampler?
 Which problems can it run?
+* Try to reproduce one example, if you run into problems, report as an issue.
 * Can you help bring the uniform interface (autosampler.py) into forks of montepython, 3ML, mosfit or posteriorstacker so we have a uniform interface for these as well?

 If you have machine learning experience:

 * Can you add a deep learning emulator to accelerate the very slow likelihood of icecube?
 * Can we approximate nested sampling run outputs with a fast, analytic model, so that we have a very similar inference problem but know the truth?
 For example, approximate with a gaussian mixture model or a deep neural network that predicts the log-likelihood?